Skip to main content

 Checklist

-The following is a checklist of essential requirements for third-party developers' contracts:
+The following is a checklist of essential requirements that contracts from third parties must meet for third-party developers' contracts:

-The following sections cover these and other requirements and guidelines in detail.
+The following sections cover these restrictions and some recommendations in detail.

 Restrictions